-On July 10, 2019 individuals from all over the world headed over to day 7 of the Calgary Stampede to eat a variety of unique foods such as the Octi-Lollipop, an octopus tentacle on a stick (sounds disgusting but apparently it is to die for according to stampede go-ers), ride their favourite rides, play their favourite carnival games and most importantly watch live performances at various venues across the stampede grounds.
+On July 10, 2019 individuals from all over the world headed over to day 7 of the Calgary Stampede to eat a variety of unique foods such as the Octi-Lollipop, an octopus tentacle on a stick (sounds disgusting but apparently it is to die for according to stampede go-ers), ride their favorite rides, play their favorite carnival games and most importantly watch live performances at various venues across the stampede grounds.

-The art rock band came back to their hometown to perform a quick set at the Calgary Stampede Coca-Cola Stage and enjoy all the festivities that come along with the Stampede.
+The art-rock band came back to their hometown to perform a quick set at the Calgary Stampede Coca-Cola Stage and enjoy all the festivities that come along with the Stampede.
 It was a chilly evening but that did not scare Braids away from putting on a captivating performance at the Coke Stage.
 The band took to the stage to put on a mesmerizing performance for the crowd with their dream-pop sound.
-The Calgary band performed songs such as “Letting Go,” “Lemonade,” and my personal favourite “Miniskirt”
+The Calgary band performed songs such as “Letting Go,” “Lemonade,” and my personal favorite “Miniskirt”

 [Best_Wordpress_Gallery id=”177″ gal_title=”Calgary Stampede: Day 7 – Octi-Lollipops and Fantastic Dream Pop”]

 Check out our previous day’s report here.

 Be the first to comment